angular/angular/aio/content/guide/animations.md

    ])
 </code-example>

-### Void state

-A special state called `void` can apply when the HTML element is not attached to a view.
-For example, suppose we have a page where elements appear to fly in and out.
-You can use the void state in a transition to configure different transitions for entering and leaving based on each state.
+### Animate entering and leaving a view

+Up until this point, we haven’t had our single button enter or leave the page.
+We’ve assumed that the button starts out already on the page, and has three possible styles: open, closed, and inProgress.

 <div class="l-sub-section">

 For our purposes here, saying that an element is entering or leaving a view is equivalent to saying “inserted or removed from the DOM.”

 </div>

-Up until this point, we haven’t had our single button enter or leave the page.
-We’ve assumed that the button starts out already on the page, and has three possible styles: open, closed, and inProgress.

 Now we will add a new behavior: on initial page load, the button appears to fly onto the page from the left, entering in the `open` state.